-Equity Awards.
+Long-Term Equity Awards.
 We believe that providing a significant portion of our executive officers' total compensation package in equity awards aligns the incentives of our executives with the interests of our stockholders and with our long-term success.
 By compensating our executives with our equity, executives receive a stake in our Company's financial future, and the gains realized in the long term depend on the executives' ability to drive our financial performance.
 Equity incentive awards are also a useful vehicle for attracting and retaining executive talent in a competitive market.
-Finally, from time to time we may issue equity awards in connection with certain non-recurring events, for example, the welcome grants made to Anaren leadership members.